hvarga/tuosde-docker/README.md

 ## Run

-Run the following command in a root directory of your C project:
+Run the following command in a root directory of your project:

 ```shell
 docker run --privileged --network host -it --rm \